Lee Harvey Oswald: New Orleans

 Oswald returned to New Orleans on April 24, 1963.
 Marina's friend Ruth Paine drove her by car from Dallas to join Oswald in New Orleans the following month.
 On May 10, Oswald was hired by the Reily Coffee Company as a machinery greaser.
 He was fired in July "because his work was not satisfactory and because he spent too much time loitering in Adrian Alba's garage next door, where he read rifle and hunting magazines".

 In his 1988 book On the Trail of the Assassins, New Orleans District Attorney Jim Garrison claimed that Oswald really spent that time across the street at 544 Camp Street.
 These were the law offices of Guy Banister, a former FBI agent, an avid segregationist, and a local politician.
-Garrison added that Guy Banister during the summer of 1963 in New Orleans, was most interested in infiltrating the Fair Play for Cuba Committee, and used Oswald as his spy.
+Garrison added that Guy Banister, during the summer of 1963 in New Orleans, was most interested in infiltrating the Fair Play for Cuba Committee, and used Oswald as his spy.
 In their 1978 investigation, the House Select Committee on Assassinations investigated a possible connection between Oswald and Banister at the Camp Street address.
 The HSCA wrote that it "could find no documentary proof that Banister had a file on Lee Harvey Oswald nor could the committee find credible witnesses whoever saw Lee Harvey Oswald and Guy Banister together.
-There are indications, however, that Banister at least knew of Oswald's leafletting activities and probably maintained a file on him."
+There are, however, indications that Banister at least knew of Oswald's leafletting activities and probably maintained a file on him."

 On May 26, Oswald wrote to the New York City headquarters of the pro-Fidel Castro Fair Play for Cuba Committee, proposing to rent "a small office at my own expense for the purpose of forming a FPCC branch here in New Orleans".
 Three days later, the FPCC responded to Oswald's letter advising against opening a New Orleans office "at least not ... at the very beginning".
 In a follow-up letter, Oswald replied, "Against your advice, I have decided to take an office from the very beginning."
 On May 29, Oswald ordered the following items from a local printer: 500 application forms, 300 membership cards, and 1,000 leaflets with the heading, "Hands Off Cuba".
-According to Marina, Lee told her to sign the name "A.J.
-Hidell" as chapter president on his membership card.
+According to Marina, Lee told her to sign the name "A. J. Hidell" as chapter president on his membership card.